colorizenl/gradle-application-plugin/readme.md

 as indicated by the `JAVA_HOME` environment variable.
 This can be changed to a list of custom JDK paths by setting the `jdkPaths` configuration property.
 If an x86 JDK is used, generated application bundles will support both Intel and Apple Silicon Macs.
 If an ARM JDK is used, only Apple Silicon Macs will be supported.
+The embedded JDK should not be in quarantine, i.e. the `com.apple.quarantine` attribute should not be present on any of the files within the JDK.

 The application bundle can be configured using the `macApplicationBundle` block.
 The configuration options correspong to the ones from the [Ant plugin](https://github.com/TheInfiniteKind/appbundler).